New HP Specter x360. Appearance, materials, control elements, assembly

 • Windows key and rocker, which is used to control the volume.

-On the left side, we see the following:
+By left side we observe the following:

 • Ventilation grill;